Yes-Theory-Fam/database/README.md

 ```

 It is advisable to create a script in your package.json as shorthand like `db:prisma` which allows you to also
 create `db:generate` and `db:migrate` for generating the sources and migrating the database respectively.

+## Using this package

+Simply import `@yes-theory-fam/database` to get access to both everything generated to `@prisma/client` and all
+exported `type-graphql` code.
+If you don't have type-graphql installed, you have to import
+from `@yes-theory-fam/database/client` which only exports the Prisma client to avoid TypeScript errors.